gravyhtx/shopify_product-tear-sheet/README.md

 ## Installation

 The folders in this repository are named after the same folder locations found in the Shopify Liquid Code Editor.
-If you're unfamiliar with how to get to the editor, check the Shopify Documentation, specifically by [clicking here](https://help.shopify.com/en/manual/online-store/os/using-themes/change-the-layout/theme-code).
+If you're unfamiliar with how to get to the editor, check the Shopify Documentation, specifically by <a href="https://help.shopify.com/en/manual/online-store/os/using-themes/change-the-layout/theme-code" target="_blank">clicking here</a>.
 I included some comments in the `.liquid` files but let's go over how to install these files.

 <h3>Setup</h3>